Fantasy Branding: Changing Volkswagen's 2016 Lineup

 - R-Line: $32,565

-In real life, the Passat had an R-Line too, so in my hypothetical situation, we change the R-Line to the GLI.
-Offered with the 2.0L, instead of the 170 HP it made in real life, it will make 210 HP.
-A performance package should boost power to 220 HP.
-Introducing an R-Line will offer the 292 HP 2.0L I4.
-I would introduce a VR6 trim.
+In real life, the Passat had an R-Line but it was more of an aesthetics package than a performance car.
+I'm here to change that.
+Offered with the turbocharged 2.0L, instead of the 170 HP the car made in real life, it will make 288 HP.
+Introducing a new trim, I would introduce a VR6 trim.
 I’d have Volkswagen engineer a new VR6 with 3.6L V6.
 A durable engine block is required, as we will need it to make more power later, but it would produce about 330-336 HP here in the Passat.
 The range-topper, however, should be the W8.
 Packing a brand new 4.0L W8 engine, it would produce a solid 404 HP.
-Just seems right.
+It just seems right.
 Pricing as follows.

-The CC is an entry-level luxury car, same as the BMW 3-series and the Mercedes-Benz C-Class.
+The CC is an entry-level luxury car, the same as the BMW 3-series and the Mercedes-Benz C-Class.
 Therefore, we are completely overhauling this car.
 It should be the companies halo car and Ill treat it as such.
-The cars looks are already gorgeous and personally, I’d drag some Audi engineers to solve this mystery.
-The car would be SULEV (super ultra-low emissions vehicle) and PZEV (partial zero emissions vehicle) compliant.
+The car already looks gorgeous and personally, I’d drag some Audi engineers to solve this mystery.
+The car would be SULEV (super ultra-low emissions vehicle) and PZEV (partial zero-emissions vehicle) compliant.
 And all models will be standard with RWD and be offered with a DSG and 4Motion AWD.
 The interior of every CC should remind you of a 2016 Audi because we are aiming for the very top with the CC.
 And it’s handling dynamics will be benchmarked off of the 3-Series.

 It is here that things heat up greatly.
 Our new VR6 trim level boosts the power of the VR6 to 440 HP.
 It's now a legitimate BMW M3 fighter.
 Speaking of the M3, it’s the car the CC will be benchmarked off for performance.
 So with handling, responsiveness, and things of that nature, the CC should be well rounded.
 There is also a performance package offering a significant HP boost.
-With 70 more HP, the CC VR6 Plus or GT, as the performance package will be called either the Plus package or the GT package, will offer 510 HP of naturally aspirated power out of the VR6.
+With 70 more HP, the CC VR6 GT, will offer 510 HP of naturally aspirated power out of the VR6.
 A significant threat to the entry-level luxury class.